MrResor/ogame_db/readme.md

 ### Database
 Following that is the database setup.
 Simply running the [database.sh](database.sh) script will setup the container with the database, as well will create a volume that will allow for the data to remain even if the container is stopped or removed.
+NOTE: the database will be running on port 3307 instead of standard 3306

 ### Schema
 With the databse setup, it's schema should be imported.
 Current schema can be found in [init.sql](init.sql).
 The schema can be loaded into the database using [init.sh](init.sh) script